Tehes/Single-Page-App/README.md

 The app supports rendering content in various formats:
 - **Markdown Files**: Markdown files are parsed and converted to HTML using the \`parseMd\` function.
 - **Plain Text and JSON**: Plain text files and JSON files are also supported for display.

+### Caching Mechanism

+The app uses a **cache-then-network** strategy for its content.
+On the first request for a resource (like a page or file), the app fetches it from the network and stores it in the cache.
+For any subsequent requests within the same session, the content is served directly from the cache, improving load times.
+If the page is reloaded, the cache is reset, and the process starts over.

+The Service Worker handles this caching, ensuring that resources are cached dynamically as they are fetched.
+This means that once a file is accessed, it will be available from the cache for the rest of the session, even if the user goes offline.

 ## Installation and Setup